zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)
 * These are the models coded and used by me, organized by where it is applied;
 * I am keep updating this project;
-* Thanks for all the stars, you have given me more than I deserved;
+* Thanks for all the stars, you have given me much more than I deserved;

 ## Installation
 The following command clones all the files (>200MB);